pontifechs/YAMR/README.md

 #### Series.java
 * is `progressChapterId` really necessary?
 I think in all places I use the page, I get the chapter from querying the page.
 And it's a potential synchronization pitfall

-#### MangaPandaFetcher.java
-* I think this file will eventually go the way of the dodo.
-The Rhino stuff should replace it entirely.
-* None of the fetches handle failures gracefully at all.
-The `catch //shrug? ` needs to be communicated to back to the user.
-* fetchNew doesn't quite have the behavior I'd really like it to have.

 #### FetcherAsync.java
 * Not a huge fan of all this intent boilerplate and synchronization here and in the fragments.